fbpx

 For those whose self-worth is inextricably tied to their online presence and the feedback they receive from known (and unknown) others, they will keep scrolling at the expense of their mental health.
 The external social cues can erode their sense of autonomy and agency, shift their internal values, and hamper their self-growth.
 My hope is that in moving beyond screen time and highlighting these key psychological factors, we can empower people—young and old alike—to reflect on and critique their own social media use so they can lead healthier, more fulfilling lives.

-Richard Lopez is an assistant professor of psychology and neuroscience at Worcester Polytechnic Institute, where he utilizes brain imaging and longitudinal modeling of behavior to better understand how human beings align their thoughts and emotions with goals they are pursuing.
+Richard Lopez is an assistant professor of psychology and neuroscience at Worcester Polytechnic Institute, where he studies the neural bases of emotion regulation and the impacts of people’s goals and values on health and wellbeing.